davidleshinski/Interactive-Data-Vis-Fall2020/project1/README.md

 For my exploritory project, I will be displaying statistics from the popular gaming cloud library known as "Steam."
-The top chart will contain data showing the top 100 games and their peak player count for each day that I collect data.The second chart will be a line showing the increase of steam users since 2013 to september 2020.
+The top chart will contain data showing the top 100 games and their peak player count for each day that I collect data.
+The second chart will be a line showing the increase of steam users since 2013 to september 2020.
 ![alt text](https://github.com/davidleshinski/Interactive-Data-Vis-Fall2020/blob/master/project1/download%20(3).png?raw=true)
 A1: Will contain statistics on the selected game.
 B1: Title of the section.